 Committed to Community

 As a community growth leader, Shalom is deeply committed to supporting the Jewish community with economic development to help create jobs.
-A Skokie resident, he focuses his efforts wherever they are needed in his community – whether it’s an anti-Nazi rally or serving on an economic commission to help build business opportunities.
+A Skokie resident, he focuses his efforts wherever they are needed in his community – whether it’s bringing people together or serving on an economic commission to help build business opportunities.